-One thing to consider before jumping to a conclusion on what is the best baby registry is that one mom’s experience might be different from another mom; hence, the various feedbacks.
+One thing to consider before jumping to a conclusion on what is the best baby registry is that one mom's experience might differ from another mom; hence, the various feedbacks.

 I have been reading all the online "debates" and tried to find a solution and hope that it will eventually help moms to settle where to create their baby registries.